biocore/songbird/README.md

 tensorboard --logdir .
 ```

-When you open up Tensorboard in a web browser, it will show cross validation results and information about the loss.
-See <a href="#interpreting-model-fitting">this section</a> for a description of how to interpret this information, and see <a href="#faqs-standalone">this section of the FAQs</a> for details on how to use Tensorboard.
+When you open up Tensorboard in a web browser, it will show plots of cross validation results and loss.
+See <a href="#interpreting-model-fitting">this section on interpreting model fitting</a> for details on how to understand these plots, and see <a href="#faqs-standalone">the section of the FAQs on running Songbird standalone</a> for details on how to use Tensorboard.

 # 2. Using Songbird through [QIIME 2](https://qiime2.org)
 ### Installation